 - Early Decision: A plan in which students submit a college application in November or December and learn of their acceptance in December or January.
 If admitted, the students MUST WITHDRAW their other applications and accept the school's offer.
 You may only apply for early decision to one school therefore; only use this plan if you have no doubts about where you want to attend college. - Early Action: Differs from early decision in that students are not required to accept admission or withdraw applications from other schools if accepted.
 Students may submit applications to more than one early action program. - Early Admission: A program in which a college accepts high school students to enroll before they graduate from high school.
 Admissions standards are more stringent for early admissions. - Early Notification: A program in which applicants must file their papers by December 1 in order to receive an admission decision by February 1. - Open Admissions: A policy adopted by a number of institutions that allows virtually all applicants to enroll. - Priority Admissions: Applicants are given the strongest consideration for admission, student housing, scholarships and financial aid. - Rolling Admissions: Ongoing admission committee review of a student's application. - Candidate Notification Date or Common Reply Date: The date by which a college notifies a student of their decision, usually April 15. - Candidate Reply Date: The date by which a student must notify the college of his/her enrollment intentions.
 Acceptance withdrawn by the college if the applicant fails to reply.
 (The date is usually May 1.) - The Common Application: A college application accepted by 125+ colleges/universities available on line @ commonapp.org - Cooperative Education: A combination of classroom study and work experience directly related to classroom study. - Deferral: A term used to identify early-decision candidates denied admission in December but considered for regular admissions. - Deferment: A policy by which a college allows a student to defer enrollment for one year.
 If notification is given, a tuition deposit space is reserved.
 Not used for academic study elsewhere. - Demonstrated interest: One of the admissions criteria used by some colleges and universities.
 The term refers to ways that an applicant shows he or she is serious about enrolling at a given college. - Award Letter: A notice from a financial aid office to a financial aid applicant that specifies the financial aid programs dollar amount of each financial aid award. - Bursar: The on-campus office where you pay your tuition and associated school fees. - Cost of Attendance: The total sum of a student's tuition, room/board, books, supplies, transportation, associated loan fees, and any other expenses. - CSS/Financial Aid Profile: The CSS profile is a College Board financial aid form that collects information for colleges to award non-federal student aid funds.
-This form is not required by all colleges. - Free Application for Federal Student Aid (FAFSA): Federal government application is completed to determine federal financial aid such as grants, loans, and work-study. - FSA ID: The electronic signature required to submit the FAFSA.
-FAFSA applicants create their own FSA ID (one for the student applicant and one for at least one parent) as part of the application process. - Expected Family Contribution (EFC): Generated as a result of the FAFSA submission, this indicates how much money the federal government estimates a student and family can afford to contribute towards the year's college costs. - Student Aid Report (SAR): The document received after the FAFSA is processed which will include all the applicant's responses from FAFSA submission.
+This form is not required by all colleges. - Free Application for Federal Student Aid (FAFSA): Federal government application is completed to determine federal financial aid such as grants, loans, and work-study. - FSA ID: Verified account username and password required to complete the FAFSA form. - Student Aid Index (SAI) replaces the Expected Family Contribution (EFC): Measure of the ability to pay for college.
+The new need analysis formula removes the number of family members in college from the calculation. - Student Aid Report (SAR): The document received after the FAFSA is processed which will include all the applicant's responses from FAFSA submission.
 The applicant can review the SAR and make corrections if needed.